mikopeck/ArmyClash/README.md

 - Download the project data [here](https://siasky.net/CACVYjn9O3FclEcMnlLozdbhl3umCIqSGp17cXAokysAww) and unzip it.
 - Open the project in unity, make sure platform is set to WebGL.
 - Build and Run the project into the folder SkyGameSDK Example\build.
-- Lastly replace the generated index.html file in SkyGameSDK Example\build by the one located in the SkyGameSDK Example folder.
+- Lastly replace the generated index.html file in SkyGameSDK Example\build by the one located in the build folder on this repository.

 # Demo
 - Video demo: https://youtu.be/9nHlLQzwdnQ